-Woodlawn School was founding in 2002 by the Bowman family with the goal of providing a school where students chould experience hands-on, project-based learning, and where teachers could create a rigorous but engaging curriculum.
+Woodlawn School was founded in 2002 by the Bowman family with the goal of providing a school where students could experience hands-on, project-based learning, and where teachers could create a rigorous but engaging curriculum.
 Our 61-acre wooded campus provides a unique, almost pastoral atmosphere that enhances students’ learning experiences.
-Over the course of the last 20 years the campus has grown from Stinson Hall and two small buildings for seven students to nine building and facilities supporting over 200 students.
+Over the course of the last 20 years, the campus has grown from Stinson Hall and two small buildings for seven students to nine buildings and facilities supporting over 200 students.

 Students at Woodlawn School are expected to meet the demands of a rigorous academic program, as well as demonstrate initiative, responsibility and social awareness.